erikzaadi/pi-fest.com/content/blog/lessonslearned.md

     * Have at least one big food break
     * Have booze

-1. Don't set the meeting to late
+1. Don't set the meeting too late

     We scheduled the Pi-Fest between 18:00 and 23:00